Sean-Dickey-thycotic-com/ssi-docs/qualys/config/scan-vul.md

 1. Choose your virtualization platform.

-1. Give your scanner a name and tell the virtualization platform you’d like to use.
+1. Give your scanner a name and select the virtualization platform you’d like to use.

    ![](images/d607127079938fc6204358f39935e3ca.png)

 1. Download the Image.

-This step applies to virtualization platforms with a scanner appliance image download (i.e. for VMware, Citrix XenServer, etc).
-Locate the Virtual Scanner image on your local system.
+   >**Note:** This step applies to virtualization platforms with a scanner appliance image download (i.e. for VMware, Citrix XenServer, etc).
+Locate the Virtual Scannerimage on your local system.

    ![](images/9170dccdd241ae2a775b0b1d9091c2c5.png)